mibalbert/UniChatbot/README.md

     - "pip install rasa==3.0.8"  #after installing check if rasa is 3.0.8 with the command "rasa --version"

-  ### installing packages for Selenium webscrapping (Not enabled anymore as the timetable is empty)
+  ### Installing packages for Selenium webscrapping (Not enabled anymore as the timetable is empty)

     - "pip install selenium"

     - download chromedriver from here: https://chromedriver.chromium.org/downloads
     *Match the chromedriver with your Google Chrome version